angel-luis/youtube-transcription-generator/README.md

-A simple YouTube transcriptions generator using OpenAI GPT-3.5.
+A simple YouTube transcriptions generator using *OpenAI GPT-3.5*.

-This is not intended for final user usage, is just for learning `LangChain`.
+This is not intended for final user usage, is just for learning *LangChain*.
 Full guide: https://www.youtube.com/watch?v=MlK6SIjcjE8

 # Usage